burntsouup/JavaScript/8 - More on Arrays.md

             ];
             ```

-    - Methods to add/remove to an array
+    - Methods to manage arrays

         - `push()` - add to the end